justinlevi/drupal-vm-config/README.md

 - 1. Run this from git bash
 eval `ssh-agent -s`
 ssh-add
-Note: You can use the above command to indicate whether or not your ssh-agent is setup and running too.
+Note: You can use the above command to indicate whether or not your ssh-agent is setup and running.
+If you don't get an error when your run $ _ssh-agent_ then I believe everything should be working.

 or